agnesoft/agdb/agdb_web/pages/en-US/docs/references/queries.md

 The numerical variants (`I64`, `U64`, `DbF64`) will attempt loss-less conversions where possible.
 To avoid copies all other variants return `&` where conversions are not possible even if they could be done in theory.
 The special case is `to_string()` provided by the `Display` trait.
 It converts any values into string (it also copies the `String` variant) and performs possibly lossy conversion from `Bytes` to UTF-8 string.
 For `bool` conversion details refer to [DbType](#dbtype) section.

-### QueryError, DbError
+### DbError

-Failure when running a query is reported through a single `QueryError` object which can optionally hold internal error (or chain of errors) that led to the failure.
+Failure when running a query is reported through a single `DbError` object which can optionally hold internal error (or chain of errors) that led to the failure.
 Most commonly it will represent **data error** or **logic error** in your query.
-Less commonly it may also report a failure to perform the requested operation due to underlying infrastructure issue (e.g. out of memory) in which case the nested error would be of type `DbError`.
+Less commonly it may also report a failure to perform the requested operation due to underlying infrastructure issue (e.g. out of memory).
 It is up to the client code to handle the errors.

 ### QueryId, QueryIds